Waving the White Flag – Wartales

 For a change of pace over the holidays I went through Fable II, a light-hearted fantasy role-playing game developed by Lionhead Studios and its industry leading founder, Peter Molyneaux.
 Between the first and second Fable, Lionhead was purchased by Microsoft, meaning that Peter was now in the market of making Xbox 360 exclusives.
 I was especially curious to see if Peter and his team were going to take special advantage of the console like Epic Games has done with Gears of War.
 Sadly this wasn’t the case.

 Before I get into that, let’s give the good stuff its due.
 In Fable II you play a hero born from a powerful bloodline, one that allows you to wield magic.
-A hero hunting villain is hot to kill you in hopes of ending the line and preventing your kind from stopping his plans for world domination. → Read the rest
+A hero hunting villain is hot to kill you in hopes of ending the line and preventing your kind from stopping his plans for world domination. → Romance of the Three Articles IV: Post of Fire

 Playing catch up – Phantasy Star IV